-Here's my problem: I don't want to hurt myself, but having a rolling backpack isn't cool, nor is using a backpack with two straps.
+Here's my problem: I don't want to hurt myself, but having a rolling backpack isn't cool, and I don't want a backpack with two straps.
 Any tips?

-There's no getting around the truth: If you're going to carry a lot of stuff, two-strap packs or rollers are the only safe options.
+There's no getting around the truth: If you're going to carry a lot of stuff, two-strap packs or rollers are the safest options.
 Backpacks are designed for people to carry with both straps, not one.

 If you want to go single-shouldered, you're going to have to make some compromises: